Skip to main content

 Scientific writing (in approximate order of digestibility)

-Tips for Effective Scientific Writing, G. P. Jackson, WVU, 2021.
+Tips for Effective Scientific Writing, G. P. Jackson, WVU, 2025.
 This two-page document is designed to be kept on-hand for easy reference.

 Whitesides' Group: Writing a Paper, G. M. Whitesides, Adv.
 Mater., 2004, 16(15), 1375-1377.
-Also an easy two-page document to keep on-hand for easy reference.
+This two-page document is also easy to keep on-hand for easy reference.
+I agree that a scientific study is not complete until it is shared in the public domain.
+As far as the scientific enterprise is concerned, "Interesting and unpublished" is equivalent to "non-existent."

 What is Concise Writing, and Why Does it Matter?, M. Khanna, on Grammarly.com, 2019.